Haskell

-Haskell (/ˈhæskəl/) is a general-purpose, statically-typed, purely functional programming language with type inference and lazy evaluation.
-Designed for teaching, research and industrial applications, Haskell has pioneered a number of programming language features such as type classes, which enable type-safe operator overloading, and monadic IO.
+Haskell (/ˈhæskəl/) is a general-purpose, statically typed, purely functional programming language with type inference and lazy evaluation.
+Haskell pioneered several programming language features including type classes for type-safe operator overloading and monadic input/output (IO).
+It is named after logician Haskell Curry.
 Haskell's main implementation is the Glasgow Haskell Compiler (GHC).
-It is named after logician Haskell Curry.

 Haskell's semantics are historically based on those of the Miranda programming language, which served to focus the efforts of the initial Haskell working group.
 The last formal specification of the language was made in July 2010, while the development of GHC continues to expand Haskell via language extensions.